 But then, there are also those hidden gems you only get to see by chance or discover while snooping around Instagram on other people’s pages.

 As always, Spring is the perfect time to explore the city (any city for that matter) and Bucharest will raise up to its Little Paris name offering enough Instagram perfect spots.
+No matter if you only spend one day in Bucharest or much more, these are some places you need to see.

 Most Instagrammable places in Bucharest